Call for Evidence on a Future Operational Protocol to Assess the Impacts of Air Pollution on the Natural Environment

 Northern Ireland is responsible for 12% of UK ammonia emissions, despite only having 3% of UK population and 6% of the land area.
 This relatively high contribution reflects the importance of the agriculture sector to our economy and the nature of Northern Ireland as a food-exporting region in which agriculture is dominated by livestock, with very little arable farming.

-91% of NI ammonia emissions come from agriculture.
-Cattle are responsible for around 70% of ammonia emissions from agriculture with the more intensive pig and poultry sectors accounting for 20% of emissions.
-How livestock are housed and how the manure they produce is handled are key variables in the production of ammonia with the handling and storage of manure responsible for 44% of all emissions.
-Information on the ammonia inventory for Northern Ireland can be found at the link below:
+97% of NI ammonia emissions come from agriculture.
+Cattle are responsible for around 62% of ammonia emissions from agriculture while the corresponding figure for the poultry sector is 14%.
+Pigs produce 8.7 % of NI agri emissions with 8.3% coming from fertiliser.
+Sheep are responsible for 0.8% of ammonia emissions from agriculture with the spreading of digestate to land accounting for 4.1%.
+How livestock are housed and how the manure they produce is handled are key variables in the production of ammonia with the handling, storage and spreading of manure responsible over 80% of all emissions.
+Information on the ammonia inventory for Northern Ireland can be found at the link below

 What are DAERA doing about ammonia?